The New Children’s Hospital’s new liturgical textiles represent a modern take on an ancient art form

 Designing the textiles was challenging given the exceptional group of users of the chapel.
 Moreover, the chapel space is also used in secular purposes.
 A third challenges was combining the designer’s own visual expression with the traditional liturgical textile art form.
 The Evangelical Lutheran Church of Finland, who commissioned the work, specifically sought out to find a young designer who could bring fresh ideas to the ancient art form.

 ”Traditionally, liturgical textiles have had certain tone and style, and they haven’t always been designed with the most modern touch.
-Laine’s collection of textiles succeeds in not only renewing the entire art form but also conveying comfort by using themes found in nature”, states Virpi Sipola, a Leader Advisor in Pastoral Counseling from the Evangelical Lutheran Church of Finland.
+Laine’s collection of textiles succeeds in not only renewing the entire art form but also conveying comfort by using themes found in nature”, states Virpi Sipola, a Leader Advisor in Pastoral Counselling from the Evangelical Lutheran Church of Finland.

 The final collection consists of an antependium for the front of the alter, a pall (chalice veil) and a stole, all three in four liturgical colours, a funeral pall in three sizes and ten floor cushions for children.